hayes/dirtybit/README.md

 * binary: `{expression} {operator} {expression}`
 * unary: `{operator}{expression}`

-### Filters
+### helpers
-filters are user defined transforms on a set of expressions.
-They follow the follwing format:
+helpers are user defined transforms on a set of expressions.
+They follow the following format:
 ```
-filter_name({expression1}, {expression2}, {expressionN})
+helper_name({expression1}, {expression2}, {expressionN})
 ```
-Filters will be updated any time their arguments change, and they may call theie callback multiple times, and do not need to be synchronus.
+helpers will be updated any time their arguments change, and they may call their callback multiple times, and do not need to be synchronus.
 This is ideal for implementing easing transforms or doing asynchronus lookups.

-###### to add a filter that doubles a value:
+###### to add a helper that doubles a value:
 ```
-dirtyBit.addFilter('double', function(args, change) {
+dirtyBit.addHelper('double', function(change) {
   return function(n) {
     change(+n * 2)
   }